-Julian Morimoto graduated from CWRU this past May but is by no means done with academic study.
-He is beginning law school at Harvard University in the fall, an achievement and endeavor he feels his year at the London School of Economics and Political Science prepared him for.
+Julian Morimoto graduated from CWRU in 2018 and went on to law school at Harvard University - an achievement and endeavor he feels his year at the London School of Economics and Political Science prepared him for.
 While at CWRU, Julian majored in Mathematics.
-Read more about how Julian’s year in London shaped his Global Perspective, here.
+Read more about how Julian’s year in London shaped his Global Perspective, here:

 What made you want to study abroad in the United Kingdom (UK) and at the London School of Economics and Political Science (LSE)?